branbran902/Brandy-Mesaros/README.md

 # Change directory
 cd crewmates

-# Set up postgress to run locally if you have not already.
-Configure environment variables appopriately

 # Install NPM dependencies
 npm install

+# Set up postgress to run locally if you have not already.
+See Running Postgree instructions below

+# Configure environment variables appopriately and source the .env file
+source .env

 # Then simply start your app
 node app.js